 - Document cameras allow you to share printed material with students.

 Most instructors are already using PowerPoint presentations, SmartBoards and other tools in their everyday lectures.
-These tools are even more important in a lecture capture.
+These tools are even more important when recording lectures.

 Visual interest is not the only way to create an impressive and engaging lecture capture.
 You can implement many different strategies to maximize the effect and interest of your lecture captures.

-- Show how, when and why this material matters.
+Show: Show how, when and why this material matters using real-world examples.
 This is especially helpful for general education classes.
-Use real-world examples.

 Use Assessment Tools